LGBT+ Inclusive primary resource

 Happily Ever After is a fun fairy tale exploration of different kinds of people and relationships, and:

 - Can be delivered as a half-term block as part of your PSHE programme;

-- Can be linked to the National Curriculum in these ways – click here;
+- Can be linked to the Relationships Education and National Curriculum in these ways – click here;

 - Helps you meet your statutory requirements to deliver LGBT+ inclusive RSE;

 - Helps you meet the needs of all students, including those that are LGBT+, and those from LGBT+ families, in line with the Equality Act (2010) and Ofsted obligations;

 Happily Ever After is available to buy now, through our shop – CLICK HERE